 22,000 MILES OF RAIL — OKAY FOR FREIGHT AND TRANSIT, BAD FOR HIGH SPEED

-U.S. rail routes, to an overwhelming degree, are owned by freight train companies and to a lesser degree, by pubic transit agencies.
+American rail routes are mostly owned by freight train companies and to a lesser degree, by pubic transit agencies.
 By law, freight train companies and transit agencies lease Amtrak trains access to their tracks.
-Since leasing fees are low, freight train companies have no economic incentive to upgrade route infrastructure for high speed.
+Since leasing fees are low, freight train companies have no incentive to upgrade infrastructure for high speed.
 Nor do transit agencies have extra funds lying around.
 Consequently, America’s passenger rail routes are plagued with “Slow Zones” that do not support high speeds and frequent service due to:

-• beat-up tracks, regulation & signaling systems limiting most Amtrak trains to 59-79 mph top speed
+• beat-up tracks, regulation & signaling systems that limiting most Amtrak trains to 59-79 mph

 • antiquated bridges and tunnels